jkirk/ansible-role-letsencrypt/README.md

 Role Variables
 --------------

-* domains: Set the domain(s) and its optional aliases to be served by Let's Encrypt.
+* letsencrypt_domains: Set the domain(s) and its optional aliases to be served by Let's Encrypt.
-* (optional) dehydrated_version: Set the version to be used for [dehydration](https://github.com/lukas2511/dehydrated/releases), defaults to 'HEAD'.
+* (optional) letsencrypt_dehydrated_version: Set the version to be used for [dehydration](https://github.com/lukas2511/dehydrated/releases), defaults to 'HEAD'.

 Dependencies
 ------------